 LALEMANT, JÉRÔME (called Achiendassé by the Hurons), Jesuit priest, superior of the Huron mission (1638–45), superior of the Jesuits in Canada (1645–50 and 1659–65); b.
 27 April 1593 in Paris; d.
 26 January 1673 at Quebec; brother of Charles and uncle of Gabriel Lalemant.

 Jérôme Lalemant entered the Jesuit noviciate in Paris 20 Oct.
 1610; he studied philosophy at Pont-à-Mousson (1612–15) and theology at the Collège de Clermont (1619–23).
-In the interval he had been prefect of the boarding-school at Verdun (1615–16) and teacher at the Collège in Amiens (1616–19); after finishing his theology he taught philosophy and the sciences at the Collège de Clermont (1623–26), and did his third probationary year at Rouen (1626–27); then he became minister of the Collège de Clermont (1627–29) and principal of the boarding-school of this same college (1629–32), rector of the Collège in Blois (1632–36); from 1636 to 1638 he was again at the Collège de Clermont, this time as spiritual adviser.
-Few Jesuits had had as wide experience as Father Jérôme Lalemant before coming to Canada, an evidence of the high esteem in which he was held by his superiors.
+In the interval he had been prefect of the boarding-school at Verdun (1615–16) and teacher at the Collège in Amiens (1616–19); after finishing his theological studies, he taught philosophy and the sciences at the Collège de Clermont (1623–26), and did his third probationary year at Rouen (1626–27); then he became minister of the Collège de Clermont (1627–29) and principal of the boarding-school of this same college (1629–32), rector of the Collège in Blois (1632–36); from 1636 to 1638 he was again at the Collège de Clermont, this time as spiritual adviser.
+Few Jesuits had had as wide experience as Father Jérôme Lalemant before coming to Canada, evidence of the high esteem in which he was held by his superiors.

 It is not astonishing, in view of this, that he was named superior of the Huron Mission in 1638, the very year of his arrival in the country.
 He succeeded Jean de Brébeuf.
 His first act was to make a count of the population living within the Huron country: 12,000 people divided among 32 towns or villages.

 His name remains associated with the central residence of the missionaries in the field: Sainte-Marie-des-Hurons.
 Begun in 1639, this first important establishment west of Quebec developed at the same pace as the mission.
-It comprised in 1649 a chapel, the fathers’ residence, that of the lay personnel, carpentry and iron working shops, a hospital, a retreat house for the neophytes, guest quarters for the non-Christians who were passing through, a cemetery, a farm with a poultry-yard and farm animals.
+It comprised in 1649 a chapel, the fathers’ residence, that of the lay personnel, carpentry and iron working shops, a hospital, a retreat house for the neophytes, guest quarters for the non-Christians who were passing through, a cemetery, and a farm with a poultry-yard and farm animals.
 A base for apostolic operations, Sainte-Marie-des-Hurons was, from 1639 to 1649, and in every sense of the word, the stronghold of the mission.

 The material realization of Sainte-Marie-des-Hurons would have been impossible without an institution introduced into Canada by Father Jérôme Lalemant: the donnés (“given men”).
 The lay brothers, who were responsible for the domestic tasks, were too few to be able to keep up with the constant development of the mission.
 Moreover, their status as religious forbade them to carry arms; yet it was not prudent for the missionaries to remain defenceless in the Huron country.
 The donnés, who dedicated their lives to the mission but without taking vows of religion, assisted the lay brothers and could in case of need take up arms.
 It would be difficult to exaggerate their importance in the development of the mission.
 Thus, to take just one example, in 1649 there were in the Huron country 16 fathers, 4 lay brothers, and 22 donnés.